HackYourFuture-CPH/program/courses/Foundation/intro-to-frontend/week1/assignment.md

 ### 3.1.
 Lets get started!

-In the [optional-homework/hyf-bay folder](optional-homework/hyf-bay) there is a project template you should continue working on.
-So copy all the files into your `hyf-homework/javascript/javascript2/week1` folder.

-The `index.html` is very basic.
-It simply loads two javascript files and include some css.
-The two javascript files are `hyfBayHelpers.js` and the `main.js`. `hyfBayHelpers.js` contains a function (`getAvailableProducts`) that we can use to get an array of products.
-In the `main.js` we will be writing all our code!

-In your assignment repo, you will find a template to get started with.
+In your assignment repo, you will find a template to get started with:

-`main.js` - This is where you will be writing your JavaScript code.
+- `main.js` - This is where you will be writing your JavaScript code.
-`hyfBayHelpers.js` - This defines a function called getAvailableProducts that you can use to get an array of products to display on your website.
+- `hyfBayHelpers.js` - This defines a function called getAvailableProducts that you can use to get an array of products to display on your website.
-`index.html` - A basic html page that you can add some markup and styles to.
+- `index.html` - A basic html page that you can add some markup and styles to.

 ### 3.2.
 Requirements